For Career Launchers

 For Prospective Employers

 Regardless of your role, industry, or organization size, students from Virginia Commonwealth University can help.
 If you want to expand your recruiting pool to access diverse talent with 21st century skills and the grit to succeed, Micro-Internships make it easy.
 If you want to improve the effectiveness of your hiring efforts and lower the costs (and risks) associated with onboarding, no problem.
 If you just need some immediate help on projects because you or your team is overloaded, we’ve got you covered.
+To get started, create an account below or watch our informational webinar.

 What are Micro-Internships?